DroneDB/docs/docs/overview.md

 ## Better Tools

-### For Verification
+### For Inspection

-You just came back from a morning of drone flying.
-You captured lots of data. **Great!** Is your data correct?
+You flew your drone.
+You captured lots of data. **Great!** Is your data good?

-*What you know:*
- - The thumbnails look correct:

 ![explorer](./assets/brighton-explorer.png)

-*What you don't know:*
+*What is not shown in the screen above:*
  - Are the images georeferenced correctly (or at all)?
  - Did you miss to capture an image (or an entire section)?

-DroneDB Desktop can help:
+DroneDB Desktop can help provide more context:

 ![ddb](./assets/brighton-ddb.png)